colinsheppard/Dynamic-Scheduler-Extension/README.md

 ## Credits

 I relied heavily on the Netlogo matrix extension for guidance and as a template in the development of this extension.
+Allison Campbell helped develop the benchmark model to compare dynamic scheduling to the Netlogo status quo of static scheduling.

 ## Terms of Use